rwijtvliet/yabaipy/README.md

-# Yabai-Py
+# yabpy

-Package to access yabai window manager using python by wrapping around the yabai API.
+Package to access [yabai](https://github.com/koekeishiya/yabai/tree/master) window manager using python by wrapping around the yabai API.

+It works with yabai 6.

 ## Assumptions